muyrety/Smarter/README.md

 # Smarter
 Web application for playing trivia games using [Flask][], [SQLite][] and [Bootstrap][].
 Users are able to add new questions or use the ones provided by the [OpenTriviaDatabase][].
-The server has moderation, so submited question are first reviewed by an admin.
+The server has moderation, so submited questions are first reviewed by an admin.
 This project is still under development and many features are not yet implemented.

 [OpenTriviaDatabase]: https://opentdb.com/